stateofca/opencred/README.md

 npm install -g artillery@latest
 ```

-Ensure that there is a relyingParties configuration in `config.yaml` for a
+Ensure that there is a workflow configuration in `combined.example.yaml` for a
-relying party with `clientId: load-test` matching the configuration for that
+load test relying party with `clientId: load-test` matching the configuration
-client found in `configs/config.example.yaml`.
-Load testing requires on this
+for that client.
+Load testing requires on this configuration remaining congruent
-configuration remaining congruent with hardcoded fixtures and credentials in
-the load tests.
+with hardcoded fixtures and credentials in the load tests.

 Run the load testing script: